 Rula clinical outcomes

-Rula outperforms national benchmarks by more than 10% on average: 93% of patients report improvement in their symptoms, 94% feel comfortable with their provider, and 98% find a provider who meets their preferences.
+93% of patients report feeling better about their symptoms after receiving care through Rula, 94% report feeling comfortable with their provider, and 98% find a provider that meets their unique preferences.

 Cost and insurance coverage